 3D Printing is currently unavailable.

-*In order to safeguard our community and slow the spread of Coronavirus (COVID-19), Roanoke County Public Library will be closed.
-An end date has not been established for these changes, but we plan to return to regular operation as soon as conditions allow.
+*In order to safeguard our community and slow the spread of Coronavirus (COVID-19), Roanoke County Public Library is operating with limited services.
 For more information visit our website for updates.

 The Library provides access to new and emerging technologies, such as 3D printers, to inspire interest in design and assist people in bringing their creations to life.
 Our 3D Printing Policy (PDF) outlines how the public may use the 3D printers.